-At the Meeting, shareholders will be asked to consider and, if thought advisable, to pass an ordinary resolution approving the renewal of the Company's Incentive Stock Plan (the "Plan"), as approved by the shareholders at the annual general and special meeting held on December 28, 2023.
-The terms of the Plan specifically address the current Policies of the Exchange applicable to Stock Option Plans.
+The terms of the Plan specifically address the current Policies of the Exchange applicable to Equity Compensation Plans.
 The purpose of the Plan will be to assist the Company in attracting, retaining and motivating directors, officers, employees and consultants to the Company and to closely align the personal interests of such directors, officers, employees and consultants with the interests of the Company and its shareholders.
-Options granted under the Plan will be non-assignable and may be granted for a term not exceeding that permitted by the Exchange (currently ten years).
+Options and other non-cash compensation granted under the Plan will be non-assignable and may be granted for a term not exceeding that permitted by the Exchange (currently ten years).
 A summary of the material aspects of the Plan is as follows: